hippover/palmari/docs/pipeline.rst

 PALM-tools comes with a few built-in processing steps, which you can use to compose yout processing pipeline.

-- ``WindowPercentileFilter`` clips pixel values by considering the series of values in a time window and using a given percentile as the minimum, setting all lower values of intensity to this minimal value.
+- :py:class:`WindowPercentileFilter` clips pixel values by considering the series of values in a time window and using a given percentile as the minimum, setting all lower values of intensity to this minimal value.
   This is meant to remove background fluorescence.
 Parameters are :

     ``window_size`` : the size of the considered window, in number of frames

     ``percentile`` : the threshold percentage.

-The higher it is,
+- :py:class:`DefaultLocalizer` detects localizations using a wavelet filter (see :ref:`ref<>`).
+  It then performs subpixel localization using radial symmetry, as described in :ref:`ref <https://www.nature.com/articles/nmeth.2071>`.
+  It takes one single parameter :

+    ``threshold_factor`` : determines the intensity threshold above which a peak in the signal is considered a localization, compared to the level of the background noise.
+    1 is a reasonnable value, higher means stricter.

+- :py:class:`DriftCorrector` corrects drift using time correlation between densities computed on time-wise binned localizations.
+  Densities are simply estimated using 2D histograms.
+  One drift vector is estimated per time bin, and the level of drift applied to each point is determined by interpolation.
+  Parameters are :

+    ``max_n_bins`` : maximum number of time bins.

+    ``min_n_locs_per_bin`` : minimum number of localizations to form a time bin.

+- :py:class:`TrackpyTracker` tracks localizations using the Trackpy package.
+  No missing localization is allowed (trajectories are cut if one point is missing).
+  If there are two candidate localizations inside the search radius, the trajectory is cut as well.
+  It takes one argument :

+    ``max_diffusivity`` : estimation of the maximum diffusion coefficient, which defines the maximum distance between two successive localizations (search radius) : \sqrt{4 D \Delta t}

 Configure your pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^